-More recently the end of the Cold War saw major changes in the economics of preparing for war.
-Objective functions changed as the Soviet threat disappeared and new threats appeared.
-Budget constraints changed with large cuts in military expenditure during the 1990s.
-Production functions changed with major innovations in military technology, which help explain the changes in the structure of the arms industry, the structure of the armed forces and the costs and benefits and thus the probabilities of different types of war.
-During the 1990s two concepts became central to in the development of military discourse to these changes: The Revolution in Military Affairs, RMA, the term used for the way that changes in technology were transforming fighting, and Asymmetric Warfare, the term used for the way that opponents would respond to a dominant military power by fighting in ways that the dominant power did not expect or prepare against.

-Weapons are very R&D intensive: small performance advantages over the enemy can translate into victory, but getting that last 5% of performance is very expensive.
-This produces a race to improve technology and the real cost of weapons has grown at between 6 and 10% per annum between generations.
+During the 1990s two concepts became central to in the development of military discourse to these changes: The Revolution in Military Affairs, RMA, the term used for the way that changes in technology were transforming fighting, and Asymmetric Warfare, the term used for the way that opponents would respond to a dominant military power by fighting in ways that the dominant power did not expect or prepare against (Dunne et al, 2006).
+Weapons are very R&D intensive: small performance advantages over the enemy can translate into victory, but getting that advantage is very expensive, leading to both a race to improve technology and high growth in the real cost of weapons between generations (estimates suggest 6-10%).
 Because the weapons are so expensive the gaps between generations get longer and as a result much military equipment is very old, e.g. the B52, still being extensively used, is a 1950s bomber with newer avionics and weapons.

-The RMA is potentially the latest of a sequence of technological changes that have transformed the military, Kirkpatrick $(2000)^{16}$.
+The RMA is potentially the latest of a sequence of technological changes that have transformed the military, Kirkpatrick $(2000)^{22}$ .
 Such revolutions usually also change the balance of power, as one group or country adopts the new technology faster than their antagonists and use it to change the way war is fought.
 The technological changes can involve new products, like the tank, or new processes, forms of organisation, like Blitzkreig, that make better use of existing products.
 In the military, process innovation tends to be much slower than product innovation, particularly in peace-time.
-In general, new technologies have been most effective when used in ways that are unexpected by the enemy and have often been associated with the rise of new revisionist powers17
+In general, new technologies have been most effective when used in ways that are unexpected by the enemy and have often been associated with the rise of new revisionist powers.
+The increase in sophistication and cost of the most advanced military equipment, means it is